GuagnelliData/CyberRisk-Lab/README.md

 This repository uses public data and simulated environments for learning and demonstration purposes.
 No real system or organization is exposed.

+---

 Created and maintained by [Carlos Joseph Guagnelli Villagrán](https://github.com/GuagnelliData) — aspiring Blue Teamer and cybersecurity consultant.

+This project is not meant to stay static.

+### 🚀 Roadmap

+Over time, this repository will evolve as a **living archive of practical security techniques** that I apply, simulate, or recommend for growing companies — especially in Mexico and Latin America.

+The goal is to help businesses:
+- Understand the digital risks they face
+- Adapt quickly with practical solutions
+- Develop security culture before they become targets

+If you're a small or mid-sized company and want to protect your digital assets, this project shows how I think, how I work — and how I can help.

+> 🛡️ *Cybersecurity should be proactive, not reactive.*

 ---